 - Participate in an interview with the Study Abroad Adviser for the Czech Republic.
 Please call 847-467-6400 to schedule.

-- Complete a Northwestern Summer Study Abroad Application by March 1.
+- Complete an NU Summer Study Abroad Application by March 1.

 Languages: English, Czech